Use docker commands easily with Makefile!

 hypervisor

-This allows you to create multiple guest OSes of your choice on the host OS, and
+This feature allows you to create multiple guest operating systems on the host OS,

-the host OS and guest OSes are isolated from each other.
+resulting in a setup where the host OS and guest OS are isolated from each other.

 However, using multiple operating systems means using multiple kernels, which

-creates overhead and slows down processing, making it longer to start and create VMs.
+causes overhead, slows down processing, and makes it take longer to start and create VMs.

 Docker Engine

-Docker Engine controls the creation, startup, shutdown, and deletion of Docker containers.
+The Docker Engine controls the creation, startup, stopping, and deletion of Docker containers.

-Unlike a hypervisor, the Docker Engine does not create a guest OS and
+Unlike hypervisors, Docker Engine does not create a guest OS and

-shares the kernel with the host OS, which reduces overhead and makes it very fast and lightweight.
+shares its kernel with the host OS, resulting in less overhead and extremely fast and lightweight operation.

 docker-compose exec db bash -c 'mysql -u root -psecret'